“The Swedish FSA draws the wrong conclusions,” reply to op-ed on Dagens Nyheter Debatt, June 17 (Swedish).

 Riskerna med hushållens skulder har överdrivits.
 Utländska erfarenheter beskrivs på ett missvisande sätt.
 Amorteringskraven har införts på felaktiga grunder.
 De drabbar nya bolånetagare utan hög inkomst eller förmögenhet, särskilt unga.
 De minskar också hushållens motståndskraft mot inkomststörningar.
 Continue reading

-Previous version prepared for the conference Monetary Policy Strategy, Tools, and Communication Practices—A Fed Listens Event, Federal Reserve Bank of Chicago, June 4–5, 2019.
+A previous version was prepared for the conference Monetary Policy Strategy, Tools, and Communication Practices—A Fed Listens Event, Federal Reserve Bank of Chicago, June 4–5, 2019.
 Video (my presentation starts 3 min 5 sec into the session).

 The paper finds that the general monetary policy strategy of “forecast targeting” is more suitable for fulfilling the Federal Reserve’s dual mandate of maximum employment and price stability than following a Taylor-type rule.
 Forecast targeting can be used for any of the more specific strategies of annual-inflation targeting, price-level targeting, temporary price-level targeting, average-inflation targeting, and nominal-GDP targeting.
 The specific strategies are examined and evaluated according to how well they may fulfill the dual mandate, considering the possibilities of a binding effective lower bound for the federal funds rate and a flatter Phillips curve.
 Nominal-GDP targeting is equivalent to a single mandate and is found to be inconsistent with the dual mandate.
 Average-inflation targeting is found to have some advantages over the others.